asreview/asreview/DEVELOPMENT.md

 #### Preparing the projects

 After creating the user accounts, the existing projects must be stored and linked to a user account in the database.
-The tool provides the `list-projects` command to prepare for this step.
+The tool provides the `list-projects` command to prepare for this step in case you would like to bulk store all projects.
+Ignore the following commands if you prefer to store all projects interactively.

 Without a flag, the command lists all projects:
 ```